Dear Ate Anna,

 You can also help create empathy in your child by explaining how something they have done may have hurt someone else.
 For example, “Your friend looks sad.
 I know you like that toy, but when you hit them, it hurts.”
 Also talk to your children about helping others who look like they are in trouble and praise them when they do help a friend or sibling.
 However, remind them that if an adult needs help with anything, it is the job of another adult to help.

 Sometimes children develop a dislike for some activity that they have previously enjoyed.
 It could be anything – gymnastics, swimming, hockey, music lessons, etc. Often parents have their own reasons for wanting the child to stay involved in the activity and may insist that they continue – at least for a period of time.
 However, inviting a conversation about their feelings opens the door to learning more about who the child is becoming.
-When we focus on understanding the situation, we communicate, “Your opinion matters to me, your feelings matter, I’m here to listen and we can talk about this.”
+When we focus on understanding the situation, we communicate that “Your opinion matters to me, your feelings matter, and I’m here to listen and we can talk about this.”

 Giving your children the opportunity to say “yes” or “no” in everyday situations also teaches them about decision-making and consequences.
 Let them choose which clothes to wear, what to play, or how to wear their hair.
 Of course, parents are still responsible for a child’s safety.
-We can’t let our eight-year-old wear a summer jacket in -20 degree weather!
+We can’t let our eight year old wear a summer jacket in -20 degree weather!

 Consent is an important issue everywhere and for everyone.
-Next month Ate Anna will write about having conversations with teens about consent.

 Ate Anna welcomes your questions and comments.
 Please write to: Ate Anna, Suite 200- 226 Osborne St. N., Winnipeg, MB R3C 1V4 or e-mail: email@example.com.
 Please visit us at www.serc.mb.ca.
 You will find reliable information and links for many resources on the subject of sexuality.